ucf-sd-spsu25g10/.github/profile/README.md

 - Mike Borowczak, PhD - Associate Professor in the Department of Electrical and Computer Engineering
 - Stephen Eikenberry, PhD - Professor in CREOL, The College of Optics and Phononics
-- Justin Phelps, PhD - Post Doctoral Scholar in the Department of Electrical and Computer Engineering
+- Justin Phelps, PhD - Adjunct Professor and Post Doctoral Scholar in the Department of Electrical and Computer Engineering

 ## Advisors